spydx/equinor-ctf-2024/writeups/realworld/Prime Time (user)/Equisør/README.md

 whoami
 prime
 ```
 We now have a shell in the context of the prime user.
-Let's look around for a bit
+Let's look around for a bit.
 ```
 [prime@ip-10-128-2-185 /]$ cd
 cd